Eriksson Ek’s OT goal lifts Wild past Vegas 1-0

+LAS VEGAS (AP) — Between hard hitting, fast skating, a torrid pace, spectacular goaltending — Game 1 of the first-round series between the Minnesota Wild and Vegas Golden Knights on Sunday had everything but a goal in regulation.

-LAS VEGAS (AP) — Joel Eriksson Ek’s goal at 3:20 of overtime lifted the Minnesota Wild past the Vegas Golden Knights 1-0 in Game 1 of their first-round series on Sunday.
+The scoring drought ended with Joel Eriksson Ek’s goal at 3:20 of overtime that lifted the Wild past Vegas 1-0, helping Minnesota take home-ice advantage in the series.

-Wild goaltender Cam Talbot stopped all 42 shots he faced.
+Wild goaltender Cam Talbot stopped all 42 shots he faced and improved to 7-4-2 in 13 starts against the Golden Knights.

+The Wild improved to 6-1-2 against Vegas this season, including 3-1-1 at T-Mobile Arena.
+But grabbing the home-ice edge was critical for the Wild, who are 6-0-2 all-time against the Golden Knights in Minnesota.

+Minnesota ranks first in the NHL in wins and standings points against the Golden Knights since Vegas entered the league in 2017.

 Vegas’ Marc-Andre Fleury, the first goalie in NHL history to play in 15 consecutive postseasons, made 29 saves.
+Fleury dropped to 7-14-0 in 21 starts against Minnesota.

 After Vegas defenseman Alex Pietrangelo failed to clear the puck, Eriksson Ek was in the slot to send a shot that went off the skate of Golden Knights defender Alec Martinez and past Fleury.

-Between hitting, skating, a torrid pace, spectacular goaltending — regulation had everything but scoring.
+“You just try to get to that spot and the puck bounced out there and just tried to get it off as quick as possible,” Eriksson Ek said.
+“I think (Talbot) carried us on our back in the first period.
+They came out hard, and we held on.
+Cam played amazing.
+We got better and better.
+Just trying to take care of the puck better and making plays and being that aggressive team we want to be.

+“This is the most fun time to play in.
+Playoffs, a lot of people in the stands too.
+You just want to get that extra energy.
+It’s fun.”

 With 8,683 frenzied fans in attendance to create the loudest atmosphere of the season, an intense first period saw the Golden Knights outshoot the Wild 19-5 and both teams staying aggressive on the forecheck and in the hitting department.

 Minnesota outhit Vegas 25-23 in the opening period.
 Talbot got some help from his skaters, too, as they registered 11 blocked shots to help keep the game scoreless.

+“The longer it stays scoreless, it favors us,” Talbot said.
+“We bent in the first period, but we knew they were going to have a push and come out hard.
+I just have to focus on my game.
+I can’t worry about what happens at the other end.”

 After falling short in overall shot attempts in the first period — Vegas had a total of 38 to Minnesota’s nine — the Wild flipped the script and did a much better job of turning pucks over, creating breakouts and getting better looks while keeping the Knights locked in their own zone.
 Fleury was busy in making some of his trademark glove-flashing windmill saves.